 As we gathered around the table, ready to savor the flavors of the sea, our host Brennan encouraged us to express our gratitude by applauding the sheer awesomeness of the food laid before us.
 We gladly obliged, and the joyous sound of laughter filled the air.

 We tucked into the delicious meal without hesitation, savoring every morsel.
 We didn’t think to take pictures of the meal until much later and now we’re regretting it.
 However, Bren’s upcoming post will detail our DIY trip’s delicious lunch, dinner, and breakfast.

 The times we shared meals together in Carnaza are some of my fondest memories of that place.
 The freshness of the ingredients, the explosion of flavor, and the hospitality of our hosts made for an indelible meal.

 Exploring Carnaza Island Cove

-Neil was most fascinated with it that he took a picture of us here many times.
+Neil took multiple photos of this rare sight on this remote island.
 The lad surely was surprised to find this curious thing in an island.

 Beach Stone Collecting and Bonding